|Nutritional Guidelines (per serving)|

 Combine all salad dressing ingredients in a cup and set aside.
 Place pineapple chunks in a mixing bowl.

-To prepare cucumber: Remove skin with a vegetable peeler, then cut cucumber in half lengthwise.
+To prepare cucumber: Remove skin with a vegetable peeler, then cut the cucumber in half lengthwise.
 Slice these sections again lengthwise (several times if the cucumber is thick), then slice the other way to create cubes or chunks.
 Add these to the mixing bowl.

 Slice red pepper thinly to create matchstick-like pieces.
 Add these to the mixing bowl.